 Android Auto is Google's solution for bringing the power of your smartphone to the relatively dumb nature of vehicle infotainment.
-Basically you're using your phone to broadcast a new user interface onto your car's touchscreen, thus bringing the full power of Android 5.x Lollipop to one of the most-used screens you'll ever own.
+Basically you're using your phone to broadcast a new user interface onto your car's touchscreen, thus bringing the full power of Android 5.x Lollipop (and up) to one of the most-used screens you'll ever own.

 Announced at Google I/O 2014, Android Auto is the counterpart to CarPlay on iOS.
 It's grown slowly but steadily since then.
 And at Google I/O in 2016 we got our first look at the first major update to Android Auto.

 But first, the gist is this: Android Auto works by projecting Android apps onto onto the in-car display after the phone has been plugged in to the car via USB, and eventually wirelessly via Wi-Fi.
 The phone itself does all the heavy lifting.
 (Though Google and Qualcomm and sewing the seeds for Snapdragon-powered infotainment systems that have full builds of Android running the car.)
 Phone calls are handled over Bluetooth.
 This opens up the possibility to use mobile apps such as Google Maps, Google Play Music, Google Now and a host of third-party offerings.
 Presently, that mainly means media apps — music and podcasts and the like — though messaging apps can also get piped through Android Auto.
 Hangouts, Skype, etc. They're headless, meaning there's not actually an app to interact with, but you get the important part — the message.

 Android Auto apps have a consistent design, with large, round buttons for easy touch points, and similar menu structures.
 The idea is that apps won't be any more distracting than they need to be (which is why user interface elements look the same from one app to another), and generally don't need more than a quick glance to be put to work.